-Dynamics of Change is based on many years of working with various types of change processes in a range of industries and organisations.
+Dynamics of Change is based on many years of working with various types of change processes in a range of industries and organizations.

 To download any of the following chapters, please click on the title.

 “We welcome or resist change depending on the types of change.
 Change comes from the outside – Transformation takes place inside of us.”